trimstray/nginx-admins-handbook/README.md

   > Manage a large number of redirects with Nginx maps.

-  > Map module provides a more elegant solution for clearly parsing a big list of regexes, e.g. User-Agents.
+  > Map module provides a more elegant solution for clearly parsing a big list of regexes, e.g. User-Agents, Referrers.

 ###### Example